Virtual memory

 • Information bits (presence, permissions, upload timestamp …)

-• Page table = 4-levels tree
+• On x86_64 or RISC-V, a page table = 4-levels tree

 • The physical address of a 512-entry root table is stored in the satp register (cr3 on x86 architectures)